yh1198015532/inet/tutorials/fingerprint/doc/packet.rst

 However, small packets are padded to fit into a minimum-size Ethernet frame of 64 bytes.
 In this case, the changed protocol header size wouldn't affect ``tpx`` fingerprints, as the Ethernet frame sizes, and thus the timings, are the same.
 A similar padding effect happens in 802.11 frames.
-The data contained in the frame is a multiple of the bits per symbol value for the given modulation.
+The data contained in the frame is a multiple of the bits/symbol times the number of subcarriers for the given modulation.
 For QAM-64, this is around 30 bytes.
-Thus we expect that for small packets the fingerprints wouldn't change; for larger ones, they would.
+Thus we expect that for small packets the fingerprints wouldn't change; for larger ones, they would (assuming small changes in the header size).

-**TODO** this is for small changes in the header size
+.. **TODO** this is for small changes in the header size

 .. **TODO** so we expect that for small packets the fingerprints don't change; for larger ones they do